overhide/overhide/docs/glossary.md

 An application will repetativelly access a particular *overhide* broker instance with a particular blockchain public key (address) for identification.
 The corresponding blockchain private key is also needed on-hand--only in-browser--for signatures.
 For convenience, better user experience, better application flow, it's desirable to store a mapping of all these identifiers and tokens on the client machine, e.g. in the client browser.
 All these identifiers and tokens for a single purpose comprise a *keyring*.
 Multiple such *keyrings* are stored in the client's *keybiner*.

-The assymetric key-pairs in *keyrings* include public blockchain address keys and their private signing keys, as well as any additional keys the application may want to keep track of.
+The assymetric key-pairs in *keyrings* include public blockchain address keys and references to their private signing keys, as well as any additional keys the application may want to keep track of.
 The additional keys are described above in the *secrets* section, and are usually generated using a mnemonic.

+It's unlikely the private signing keys of a public blockchain will be made available to the *keybiner*, they will be kept in the user's *wallets*.
+As such the *keyrings* may not store the keys themselves, but references to the keys in their particular *wallet*.

 In terms of Web applications in a browser--a *keybiner* is a browser extension that uses *localstorage* to store *keyrings* and injects a JavaScript library to make the *keyrings* accessible to said Web applications; provided they're running with appropriate permissions in said browser.
 The injected *keybiner* JavaScript library is *overhide.js*.